Dieudonn\'e theory for $n$-smooth group schemes: Base Change and Dieudonn e Module Computations

-\begin{proposition} Formation of the Dieudonn\'e module for $n$-smooth group schemes commutes with arbitrary base change.
-More precisely, for any $n$-smooth $G/\Spec R$ and morphism $R \to R'$ of $\F_p$-algebras, the comparison morphism (\ref{equation: base change}) is an isomorphism. \end{proposition}
+\begin{proposition} Formation of the Dieudonn\'e module for $n$-cosmooth group schemes commutes with arbitrary base change.
+More precisely, for any $n$-cosmooth $G/\Spec R$ and morphism $R \to R'$ of $\F_p$-algebras, the comparison morphism (\ref{equation: base change}) is an isomorphism. \end{proposition} \begin{proof} By definition, $\G_n$ is compatible with base change (for arbitrary $D_R$-modules).
+By Theorem \ref{thm:equiv},